feveal/kde.feveal.meteo/README.md

 1. **Unzip the downloaded archive.**
 2. Inside the unzipped folder, locate the file: `install_plasmoid.sh`.
+3. Give execute permissions for this file
-3. Open a terminal in that folder and run:
+4. Open a terminal in that folder and run:

    ```bash
    ./install_plasmoid.sh